Checks-ups | Pap Smears | Other Health Concerns

 There are a number of health concerns that women face.
 Sometimes these are not particularly pleasant.
 And yet, there are times when we think talking to someone about them may actually be worse than the condition.

-This page contains all the information you need to prepare yourself for a trip to the doctor to discuss lady business.
+This page contains a lot of the womens health information you need to prepare yourself for a trip to the doctor to discuss lady business.
 From symptoms to tests, we have you covered and you are more than welcome to pop down for a discussion any time if you want more advice.

 Get back to feeling comfortable in your own skin.

-Pap smears are recommended for all sexually active women every two years.
-This is a simple procedure where a swab sample is taken from the cervix and examined for anomalies which may indicate the development of cervical cancer.
+Pap smears have changed to the new HPV/Cervical Screening test which is recommended for all sexually active women every five (5) years, unless requested sooner by your GP.
+This is a simple procedure where a swab sample is taken from the cervix and tested for the HPV virus which is a risk factor for developing of cervical cancer.
 No drugs or anaesthetics are needed for the procedure which can be completed by a general practitioner, nurse or women’s health worker.
 It only takes a couple of minutes and could help save your life.